Public Interest Disclosure

 - encourages and facilitates the appropriate disclosure of public interest information to certain people or authorities

 - provides protections for those who make appropriate public interest disclosures

 - sets out processes for dealing with disclosures

 Further information about the PID Act can be found at:

-- Independent Commissioner Against Corruption / Office for Public Integrity website or
+- the Office for Public Integrity website, or

-- the Commissioner for Public Sector Employment’s website.
+- the Office of the Commissioner for Public Sector Employment’s website.

 Making a public interest disclosure

 Appropriate public information disclosures raise potential issues of corruption, misconduct or maladministration in public administration.